nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Request.md

 Get header by name, if header not present - returns `false`

 #### query(...$name : string[]|string[][]) : mixed|mixed[]|null
-Get query parameter by name, if parameter (ar least one in case of many) not present - returns `null`
+Get query parameter by name, if parameter (or least one in case of many) not present - returns `null`

 #### data(...$name : string[]|string[][]) : mixed|mixed[]|null
-Get data item by name, if item (ar least one in case of many) not present - returns `null`
+Get data item by name, if item (or least one in case of many) not present - returns `null`

 #### files($name : string) : array|null
 Get file item by name